 Hotel Rival is a highly rated hotel that offers more of a boutique feel with a lot of character.
 Many of the hotel’s rooms have balconies with fantastic views of the city.

 This LGBT-friendly hotel is closer to Stockholm’s gay bars down in the Södermalm area.
 It’s perfect for quick access to the city’s most popular gay cruising bar, which I’ll mention later in this guide.

 Stockholm Gay Travel Experiences

 Gay travelers will find that Stockholm has a huge variety of things to do, no matter the season.
 Here are some of my favorites local spots.

 Monteliusvägen is a stunning viewpoint trail and lookout point where you can get the absolute best views of Stockholm.
 It’s particularly beautiful at night when the lights of the city reflect on the water.

 I loved Monteliusvägen so much that I came back a second time to take some more photos before I left Stockholm.
 To get there, you’ll need to travel up some relatively steep roads.
-It’s easy to do with a Bird Scooter or even on foot.
+It’s easy to do with a scooter or even on foot.

 You’ll find work from all sorts of world-renowned photographers at Fotografiska.
 And while specific exhibits change, they’re all extraordinary.

 The Fotografiska building also has a gorgeous rooftop bistro with great views of the city.
 It’s a great place to grab something to eat afterward.

 Walk Around Gamla Stan